 Racial Tensions and Generational Gaps

 Racial tensions between the South Sudanese and African Americans exist, especially between the youth.
 At school, African Americans see the Sudanese as not a part of their culture.
-They label them Africans and separate themselves immediately.
-Frustrating South Sudanese children, because of that frustration they develop their own groups to fit in with.
+They label them Africans and separate themselves immediately, frustrating South Sudanese children.
+Because of that frustration, they develop their own groups to fit in with.
 Sometimes these groups are affiliated with gang activity.
 This leads to problems at home as well as develops tension with other gangs that are already established.
-At the same time, parents become very frustrated and do not understand the obstacles their children face or the groups they turn to for a sense of belonging.
+At the same time, parents become frustrated and do not understand the obstacles their children face or the groups they turn to for a sense of belonging.
 Some parents and children struggle to find common ground and generational gaps begin to divide the Sudanese refugee population as both generations try to express themselves and adapt to their new communities.
 An example of this generational gap is marriage.
-Some Southern Sudanese elders wish to preserve the practice of traditional arranged marriages while many youths want to choose their spouse.
-This image shows and an article that was printed about a young girl who was a refugee and came to Omaha.
+Some Southern Sudanese elders wish to preserve the practice of traditional arranged marriages, while many youths want to choose their spouse.
+This image shows an article that was printed about a young girl who was a refugee and came to Omaha.
 Her family had arranged her marriage with an older man and she refused.

 Parallels to African Americans

 The Sudanese and African Americans living in America have many historical patterns in common.
-For instance, they both migrated to American after being forced out of their homes.
+For instance, they both migrated to America after being forced out of their homes.
 African Americans were forced to migrate to America due to slavery, and Sudanese refugees were forced out of their homeland to escape the Civil War.
 When both groups migrated they brought many cultural traditions, but some faded when both groups started adapting.
 During the Great Migration, many African Americans in the South started their long journey to the North.
-They ended up in large cities. where there were more job opportunities and an already established African American population.
+They ended up in large cities, where there were more job opportunities and an already established African American population.
 While Sudanese refugees have taken a different geographical route, they share many experiences with African Americans during the Great Migration.
-Initially, placed in America they may find life difficult, without as many opportunities as they hoped.
-Often times they migrate to a city like Omaha where jobs are available and housing is affordable.
+Initially, placed in America, they may find life difficult without as many opportunities as they hoped.
+Often, they migrate to a city like Omaha where jobs are available and housing is affordable.
 Omaha has an established Sudanese community which then draws in more Sudanese refugees.
 In both groups, culture and a sense of community were important during migration.
-Both groups also experience racial tensions African Americans faced tensions with European Americans throughout American history where Sudanese refugees have experienced tension with African Americans.
+Both groups also experience racial tensions.
+African Americans have faced tensions with European Americans throughout American history, where Sudanese refugees have experienced tension with African Americans.
 The blending of cultures is also a strong connection between these two groups.
-African Americans on the Great Migration brought with them food, music, and storytelling.
+African Americans in the Great Migration brought with them food, music, and storytelling.
 These aspects of culture changed as they adapted to their new home but many were preserved over time.
 Sudanese refugees have adapted their culture in many of the same ways.
 Culture is important because it helps people to form their identities and connect to others who share the same culture.
 Generational gaps are also a shared problem both groups face.
-In both groups, the youth have adapted much more quickly than the adults creating a gap of understanding between the youth and elders.
-This image represents a traditional South Sudanese handheld drum that is displayed at the Southern Sudanese Community Association (3610 Dodge St. Suite 100A Omaha NE).
-This is a representation of a connection to African American community because both cultures value music.
+In both groups, the youth have adapted much more quickly than the adults, creating a gap of understanding between the youth and elders.
+This image represents a traditional South Sudanese handheld drum that is displayed at the Southern Sudanese Community Association (3610 Dodge St. Suite 100A Omaha, Nebraska).
+This is a representation of a connection to the African American community because both cultures value music.

-- Mrs. Mary George, administrator & Interpreter at the Sothern Sudanese Community Association
+- Mrs. Mary George, administrator & Interpreter at the Southern Sudanese Community Association